mstksg/inCode/copy/entries/fixvec.md

 However, you do again get the problem that GHC is not able to do real completeness checking and asks for the `Nil` cases still of everything...but adding a `Nil` case will cause a type error.
-The only solution is to add a `_` wildcard chase, but...again, this isn't quite satisfactory.
-If anybody has a way to get around this, I'd love to know :)
+The only solution is to add a `_` wildcard chase, but...again, this isn't quite satisfactory.[^thsolve]  If anybody has a way to get around this, I'd love to know :)

+[^thsolve]: Interestingly enough, I think this is something where you could have the best of both situations with the Template Haskell method.
+But I'd hope for something that works on the beautiful TypeLits :'(

 Alternative Underlying Representations
 --------------------------------------